Fight the Fakes

 Objectives

-- To increase awareness among the global health community and the general public on the dangers of falsified medicines via social media and media coverage.
+- To increase awareness among the global health community and the general public about the dangers of falsified and substandard medical products (SFs).

-- To advocate for legislative strengthening and more robust action to tackle falsified medicines targeting global, regional and national policymakers by leveraging the power of the coalition through partners networks and aligning activities.
+- To influence change regarding the proliferation of SFs by leveraging the power of the coalition through partners' networks and aligning activities.

 Results and milestones